 Because same-sex marriage is relatively recent, couples might be confused about how custody works in LGBT relationships ending in divorce.
 An experienced Dallas LGBT divorce attorney can help you create a parenting plan that works for both parents if they are both legal parents of the child through adoption.
 However, separation becomes more complicated if the child is a natural-born son or daughter of one partner and no legal adoption by the other spouse was attempted before the divorce.
 For these cases, it’s essential to go to court with evidence the non-biological parent had care, control, and possession of the child.
-Courts will determine custody based on the wellbeing of the children.
+Courts will determine custody as well as child support based on the wellbeing of the children.
 If a child is negatively affected by a separation from their non-biological parent, a judge may still award visitation rights.

 If you need more information about questions not listed here, contact us today for an initial consultation.